-- A. For the purposes of this document, the phrase "'necessary data and information" shall refer to the necessary data and information required for federal consistency reviews for purposes of starting the Coastal Zone Management Act (CZMA) 6-month review period for federal license or permit activities under 15 C.F.R.
+- A. For the purposes of this document, the phrase "'necessary data and information'" shall refer to the necessary data and information required for federal consistency reviews for purposes of starting the Coastal Zone Management Act (CZMA) 6six-month review period for federal license or permit activities under 15 C.F.R.
 Part 930, Subpart D, and OCS Plans under 15 C.F.R.
 Part 930, Subpart E, pursuant to 15 C.F.R. § 930.58(a)(2).
-Any necessary data and information shall be provided before the 6-month CZMA review period begins for a proposed project.
+Any necessary data and information shall be provided before the 6six-month CZMA review period begins for a proposed project or at the time the applicant provides the consistency certification.
 It should be noted that other federal and state agencies may require other types of data or information as part of their review processes. - B. For the purposes of this document, the following terms shall be defined as: - 1.
 A site assessment plan (SAP) is defined as a pre-application plan that describes the activities and studies the applicant plans to perform for the characterization of the project site. - 2.
 A construction and operations plan (COP) is defined as a plan that describes the applicant's construction, operations, and conceptual decommissioning plans for a proposed facility, including the applicant's project easement area. - 3.
 A certified verification agent (CVA) is defined as an independent thirdparty agent that shall use good engineering judgment and practices in conducting an independent assessment of the design, fabrication and installation of the facility.
 The CVA should have licensed and qualified Professional Engineers on staff. - C. Prior to construction, the following sections shall be considered necessary data and information and shall be required by the Council: - 1.
-Site assessment plan - A SAP is a pre-application plan that describes the activities and studies (e.g., installation of meteorological towers, meteorological buoys) the applicant plans to perform for the characterization of the project site.
+Site assessment plan A SAP is a pre-application plan that describes the activities and studies (e.g., installation of meteorological towers, meteorological buoys) the applicant plans to perform for the characterization of the project site.
 Within the renewable energy zone, if an applicant applies within 2 years of CRMC's adoption of the Ocean Special Area Management Plan they may elect to combine the SAP and construction and operation plan (COP) phase, but only within the renewable energy zone and only for 2 years after the adoption date.
 If an applicant elects to combine these two phases all requirements shall still be met.
 The SAP shall describe how the applicant shall conduct the resource assessment (e.g., meteorological and oceanographic data collection) or technology testing activities.
-The applicant shall receive the approval of the SAP by the Council.
+For projects in state waters tThe applicant shall receive the approval of the SAP by the Council (see § 11.9.8 of this Part).
 For projects within Type 4E waters (depicted in Figure 1 in § 11.10.1 of this Part), pre-construction data requirements may incorporate data generated by the Ocean SAMP provided the data was collected within 2 years of the date of application, or where the Ocean SAMP data is determined to be current enough to meet the requirements of the Council in coordination with the Joint Agency Working Group.
 The applicant shall reference information and data discussed in the Ocean SAMP (including appendices and technical reports) in their SAP.
+For a SAP required by BOEM under the Outer Continental Shelf Lands Act for projects in federal waters, if BOEM combines the SAP with the COP, then the SAP and COP would be filed at the same time.
+If BOEM does not require a SAP for a project in federal waters, then the SAP shall not be necessary data and information for federal consistency reviews.